Fall Creek Falls State Park: Park facilities and management

 Fall Creek Falls State Park is open year-round and is managed by the Tennessee Department of Environment and Conservation.
-Park facilities currently include cabins, campgrounds, and a snack bar.
+Park facilities currently include cabins, campgrounds, a visitor center, the Betty Dunn Nature Center, a marina, a general store, a snack bar, an 85 room hotel and a restaurant.

 The park has 30 cabins – 20 fishermen cabins and 10 landside cabins.
 The park has 222 campsites in five different areas.
 All sites have tables, grills, water, and electricity and are served by six bathhouses.

 An 18-hole golf course, Olympic-sized swimming pool, and several miles of hiking trails and paved biking trails are available in the park.

 In 2013–2014, the park underwent some minor renovations of its facilities.
 The landside cabins and fisherman cabins were updated, and a privately operated zip line was installed at the Village Green.

 Inn

 The Fall Creek Falls Inn and Conference Center offered 144 guest rooms and over 5000 sqft of banquet space in five conference rooms, which accommodated up to 400 people.
 The buildings were designed with a brutalist architecture, having a combination of dark brick, and gray concrete with an exposed aggregate of smooth white, beige, tan, and brownish river stones.
 Built in the 1960s, with a rooms-only annex in the 1970s, they were closed in early April 2018 and demolished later that year, after Tennessee Governor Bill Haslam pushed for privatization and potential concessionaires refused to bid on serving the older facilities at the state's resort parks.

 Cost overruns and underestimates, and a tight labor market in such a rural area, led to a need for more money from the Tennessee General Assembly in 2019, in turn allowing construction to resume in the autumn.
 It is expected to finally reopen in late summer or early autumn of 2021, with only 75 to 95 guest rooms, at a cost of slightly over $40 million (up from $29 million originally).
 It is currently unknown how much nightly room rates will be increased.

 Both counties objected to the long-term closure of the inn due to the significant loss of lodging taxes and sales taxes, as well as employees who would be left without a job or forced to relocate or commute long distances to other state parks, even when the closure and reconstruction were expected to be far shorter.
-Proposals to build on the opposite side of the lake before closing the original inn were declined, largely to due to the lack of sufficient sewerage facilities there.
+Proposals to build on the opposite side of the lake before closing the original inn were declined, largely due to the lack of sufficient sewerage facilities there.